-As described in Features > Top Panel, the Slider and Knobs are enabled with soft takeover.
-If you switch banks and a Slider or Knob needs to be moved before it can take over its assigned control, the Display illustrates this by showing a checkered, gray meter underneath the control level.
-As pictured in the example to the right, the bank has just been switched to Bank 2, and the Slider 1 needs to be pushed all the way up in order for it to begin controlling software Slider 10.
+- As described in Features > Top Panel, the Sliders and Knobs are enabled with soft takeover.
+If you switch banks and a Slider or Knob needs to be moved before it can take over its assigned control, the - Display illustrates this by showing a checkered, gray meter underneath the control level.
+As pictured in the example to the right, the bank has just been switched to Bank 2, and Slider 1 needs to be pushed all the way up in order for it to begin controlling software Slider 10 your main tool for editing various keyboard settings, including the MIDI assignments for editable controls, the settings for the keyboard's internal functions (such as the arpeggiator), as well as global hardware settings.